MicrosoftDocs/azure-docs/articles/azure-monitor/autoscale/autoscale-common-scale-patterns.md

 ---
 title: Overview of common autoscale patterns
-description: Learn some of the common patterns to use autoscale for your resource in Azure.
+description: Learn some of the common patterns to use with autoscale for your resource in Azure.
 author: EdB-MSFT
 ms.topic: conceptual
 ms.date: 11/17/2022